-I know I’m supposed to be scared that my house will burn down or that my kids will get hurt (I know, I’m terrible.
-You should play Cards Against Humanity with me.
-I’m the worst.) but really I’m most scared of looking stupid.
-I’m obviously a very evolved human being.
+I know I’m supposed to be scared of big things, like that my house will burn down or that my kids will get hurt, but really I’m most scared of looking stupid.
+I’m a terrible human being.

 So whenever I take a break–even a tiny one–from my usual don’t-stop-get-it-get-it routine, I get this feeling like I’m going to drop ALL THE BALLS.
 I can’t handle the stress, man.
 I know this.
 I know I am a person who cannot take her hands off the balls.
 Because what if I drop one and end up looking stupid?

-So we get back into town and I’m like “GET ON IT, KRISTEN.
+So we get back from vacation and I’m like “GET ON IT, KRISTEN.
 GET BACK ON ALL THE SHIT.
 DON’T SCREW THIS UP.
 YOU’VE GOT ONE LIFE TO LIVE (isn’t that a soap opera?)
 AND YOU DON’T WANT TO WASTE IT LYING AROUND RECUPERATING FROM YOUR VACATION.”